 Spironolactone, also known as Aldactone, is a hair loss treatment for women with androgenic alopecia only.
 This type of hair loss occurs due to the overproduction of male sex hormones – androgens – in females, which results in hair follicle miniaturization.

 Now, there are androgen receptors in the hair follicles.
 Their sensitivity to dihydrotestosterone (DHT) is what causes pattern baldness.
-But spironolactone, an anti-androgenic, takes care of this problem by binding to the androgen receptors in the hair follicles instead of letting DHT do that.
+But spironolactone, an anti-androgenic, takes care of this problem by binding to the androgen receptors in the hair follicles instead of letting the DHT hormone do that.

 Not just that, but it also slows down the production of androgens.
 That’s how it stops the loss of hair in women.
 It won’t promote hair regrowth, but it will stop the existing hair from falling.
 Moreover, it can improve the thickness and density of the hair.